 Like I mentioned earlier, if you take advantage of the software’s ability to back up your cloud data on a locally connected drive or an FTP server, this will significantly improve your performance.
 In practice, this process actually removed all the performance issues I mentioned earlier.
 Restoring data in this way was just as fast as a copy/paste function.

-SpiderOak’s service isn’t exactly cheap.
-They offer a paltry 2 GB of storage for free, and then charge anywhere from $80 a year for 30 GB to $280 a year for 5 TB.
-Unfortunately, there is no unlimited storage option anymore either.
+SpiderOak has lowered prices for some of their plans recently, which is a welcome change.
+They now charge anywhere from $59 a year for 100 GB to $279 a year for 5 TB.
+Unfortunately, there is no unlimited storage option anymore.
 But considering the feature set and great security, it’s not a bad price.

 That’s especially true when you consider that these costs include unlimited computers.
 Many backup services require per computer subscription charges.
 That said, if you only have one computer, you will be paying more than average.